hpreston/nso-getting-started/04c-mvu.md

     ```
     </details>

-1. If you'd like to see the proposed changes to the network.
+1. Use these commands to see the proposed changes to the network to bring the devices in compliance using the "native" device-type CLI.

     ```
     show configuration
     commit dry-run outformat native
     ```

-1. Commit the configuration.
+1. Commit the configuration, which will have NSO send the commands to the devices and make them compliant.

     ```
     commit
     ```

-1. Exit config mode and re-run the compliance report.
+1. Exit config mode and re-run the compliance report, so NSO verifies that what is on the device is in compliance with the defined template.

     ```
     end